Designations Congruent with Things: Chapter 22

 “But—why?”
 Newton asks, apparently expecting him to furnish an answer.
 “Also, how.
 But, mostly, why?”

 “You seem surprised,” Hermann replies.
-“Have I not told you, repeatedly, that she’s been emailing you every few days for three weeks now?”
+“Have I not told you, repeatedly, that she’s been emailing you daily for three weeks now?”

 “Well yes, but—”

-“As for Mr. Becket,” Hermann says, “there is no need to pretend to me you did not bother to learn the name of the man who collapsed a transdimensional portal and managed to survive the attempt.
+“As for Mr. Becket,” Hermann says, “there’s no need to pretend you didn’t bother to learn the name of the man who collapsed a transdimensional portal and survived the attempt.
 Because you did.
 I know you did.”

 “I’m sure Mako saved him.”